 Note: It's widely assumed that the vast majority of positive cases in the U.S. are currently undetected.
 Knowing that, as long as the rates of growth of both positive and total tests are comparable, it's more accurate to say that the exponential increase in confirmed cases is a function of the similar exponential increase in total tests administered.
 A more in-depth explainer of this visualization and more like it is available here.

 How NM stacks up to the rest of the U.S.

-As far as the population-relative density of positive cases go, New Mexico is toward the back of the pack, with under 500 confirmed cases per every million residents as of April 9.
+As far as the population-relative density of positive cases go, New Mexico ranks toward the middle of the pack, with just over 4,000 confirmed cases per every million people as of June 3.

-Early on, we're seeing that New Mexico is returning one of the best test density marks in the country while seeing a low percentage of positive tests.
+Throughout the pandemic, we've seen that New Mexico has returned one of the highest test density marks in the country while seeing a low percentage of positive tests.
 While testing has increased significantly in New Mexico, the low proportion of positive tests might suggest that the virus hasn't established much of a presence in the state thus far.

 How infectious is COVID-19?

 The basic reproduction number (referred to as R₀ or R-naught) represents an estimate of the number of new infections created by every individual case of a given disease.
 COVID-19's virulence ranks similarly to that of Ebola, the 2003 SARS outbreak, HIV/AIDS and the flu.